 PASSENGERS INJURED DRUNK DRIVER CRASHED – CAR ACCIDENT ATTORNEY

-Prosecutors charged a 22-year-old with criminal vehicle operation Monday after police say he drove drunk and crashed his vehicle into a Green Line light-rail power pole in St. Paul, injuring the four passengers inside his car.
+Prosecutors charged a 22-year-old man with criminal vehicle operation Monday after police say he drove drunk and crashed his vehicle into a Green Line light-rail power pole in St. Paul.
+As a result, this drunk driver injured the four passengers inside his car.
 One person in the vehicle remained in critical condition Monday.
 Our car accident lawyers have represented many passengers in situations like this.

-The driver of the vehicle in the car accident told police he was traveling eastbound on University Avenue when he went into the left turn lane to try and pass another vehicle, according to a police spokesman.
-He said he overcorrected as he switched back to his lane and ended up striking a power pole on the Green Line tracks.
+The allegedly drunk driver of the vehicle in the car accident told police he was traveling eastbound on University Avenue when he went into the left turn lane to try and pass another vehicle, according to a police spokesman.
+In addition, he said he overcorrected as he switched back to his lane and ended up striking a power pole on the Green Line tracks.
 Our lawyers know that this type of crash can produce a serious injury for the passenger or driver.

 Paramedics took the injured passengers to Regions Hospital.
 One car accident passenger was listed in critical condition and the others were in good condition on Monday and then released.

 If you were a passenger injured in a Minnesota car accident because the driver of the car you in was drunk, call attorney Pam Rochlin.
-Our top car accident lawyers have over 25 years’ experience representing hundreds of people injured in crashes throughout MN, including passenger injury because of a drunk driver.
-You can meet a car accident lawyer to discuss your injury case at our offices in Edina, Minneapolis, St. Louis Park and Woodbury.
+Our best car accident lawyers have over 25 years’ experience representing hundreds of people injured in crashes throughout MN, including passenger injury because of a drunk driver.
+We will explain the insurance issues to you and protect your rights.
+You can meet an auto accident lawyer to discuss your injury case at our offices in Edina, Minneapolis, St. Louis Park and Woodbury.
 An auto accident lawyer will also come to your home in St. Paul, Roseville, Forest Lake, Anoka, Chanhassen, Albert Lea, Burnsville, and other cities throughout Minnesota.